lvlunario/lvlunario/README.md

 - **Project Management Professional (PMP)** | **Remote Pilot in Command**
 - **Self-employed real estate owner** in Maui & the Philippines

-My journey has taken me from unmanned aerospace systems, to satellite space systems, to advancing renewable energy delivery across the state.
+My journey has taken me from unmanned aerospace systems, to space systems, to advancing renewable energy delivery across the state.
 Now, I’m building my own portfolio of technical and entrepreneurial projects.

 ---